mckfarm/metagenomics/README.md

 - Blast is available on Quest, though I haven't used it yet.
 Load it in using `module load blast/2.7.1`

 ---
+## Other analyses

+Can directly run raw reads through Blast to see if genes of interest are there

+---
+## Resources
 Helpful links:

 Quest